 When businesses invest time and energy into tracking customer success and understanding what’s working and what’s falling short, it helps to grow your product and keeps your customers thriving.

 SaaS companies run a unique business model that is much more customer-focused than more traditional business models.
 This means they need a unique set of metrics to make sure that their business is on track and growing in a sustainable way.

-Using SaaS metrics to figure out how well your users understand the full value of your product will help to answer some key questions.
+Calculating SaaS metrics and tracking them to figure out how well your users understand the full value of your product will help to answer some key questions.
 Are they happy with the way it works?
 Are they unaware of certain functionalities?
 Or are they just straight-up unsatisfied with the results they’ve had?

-Churned Customers in Period / Total Customers at Start of Period
+Customer Churn Rate = Churned Customers in Period / Total Customers at Start of Period

-- Customer Retention Cost– Helps determine how much you’re spending to retain a customer.
-Retention figures can be calculated using total purchases over a period mitigated by retention expenditures, churn, acquisition costs, and general overhead.
-The good news is that the costs associated with repeat business are usually significantly lower
+Customer retention cost helps determine how much you’re spending to retain a customer.
+Retention figures can be calculated using total purchases over a period mitigated by retention expenditures, churn, acquisition costs and general overhead.
+The good news is that the costs associated with repeat business are usually significantly lower.

-Average Value of Sale × Number of Transactions × Retention Time Period × Profit Margin
+Customer Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period × Profit Margin

 Renewal rate measures the percentage of customers who renew at the end of the subscription period.
 A high renewal rate is indicative of customer success because it implies stable, recurring revenue from current customers.
 As a result, it allows you to focus more attention towards acquiring new customers.